jmetev1/practice/csharp/README.md

 	**How many properties are in the third district?**

 4. Implement `Property.IsOnStreet()`.
 Delete the `NotImplementedException` that is thrown and provide an implementation for this method that returns `true` if the street name is found in `Address1`.
 The method should do a case insensitive comparison.
-For example, if the `Property.Address1` is _935 GRAVIER ST_ then `Property.IsOnStreet("Gravier")` should return true.
+For example, if the `Property.Address1` is _935 GRAVIER ST_ then `Property.IsOnStreet("Gravier")` should return `true`.
 The method should also trim leading and trailing spaces from the `streetName` parameter.
 The method should throw an exception if `streetName` is `null` or empty.

 	**How many properties are on Tchoupitoulas Street?**